craigfrancis/audio-detect/readme.md

 ---

-While the main script only really needs `scipy` and `numpy`, installing these two packages will give you those dependencies and support the script that does the visualisations:
+While the main script only really needs `scipy` and `numpy`; using the `requirements.txt` file will give you those dependencies and support the script that does visualisations:

     pip install -r requirements.txt